In today’s tutorial, we’ll check how easy it is to install the distribution.

 Having clarified that, please follow the recommendations below for an optimum experience when using Nitrux in a virtual machine.

-Disclaimer: We do not develop VirtualBox, VMWare Workstation/Player, GNOME Boxes, or QEMU.
-If you have issues with these hypervisors, such as graphical problems, please inform their developers at their respective bug trackers.
+Disclaimer: We do not develop VirtualBox, VMWare Workstation/Player, GNOME Boxes, QEMU, or Hyper-V. If you have issues with these hypervisors, such as graphical problems, please inform their developers at their respective bug trackers.

 Using VirtualBox